 Using a PC connected to any network without current security software is undoubtedly a bad idea, but How-To Geek (opens in new tab) has published a guide explaining how to update the key manually so you can keep receiving Windows updates anyway.

-Alternatively, take a look at our guide to the best free antivirus software to keep your Windows 7 or 8.1 PC secure.
+Alternatively, take a look at our guide to the best antivirus software to keep your Windows 7 or 8.1 PC secure.